-Parents/carers and staff should notify their school if the student or staff member will be away for the isolation period and confirm the date in which they were last in mainland China, Iran or the Republic of Korea.
+Parents/carers and staff should notify their school or line manager if the student or staff member will be away for the isolation period and confirm the date in which they were last in mainland China, Iran, the Republic of Korea or Italy, or have been advised by the Department of Health to isolate.

 A medical certificate is not required to return to school.
 Schools should record the student absence as a Reasonable absence (code R).
-Staff who are required to isolate and are well, may work from home and not take leave.